codex-storage/outsourcing-Reed-Solomon/docs/Overview.md

 So the basic idea is to organize the data into a $2^n\times M$ matrix of field elements.

-Then extend each column via a rate $\rho=1/2$ Reed-Solomon code to a matrix of size $2^{n+1}\times M$, so that top half is the original data, and the bottom half is parity.
+Then extend each column via a rate $\rho=1/2\,$ Reed-Solomon code to a matrix of size $2^{n+1}\times M$, so that top half is the original data, and the bottom half is parity.

 Then hash each row, and build a Merkle tree on the top of the row hashes (this is the structure we need for the batched FRI argument).

 #### Row hashes

 However, we have a lot of freedom on how to construct the row hashes.
 The simplest is of course just a linear (sequential) hash.
-This is efficient (linear sponge hash with $t=12$ should be faster than building a Merkle tree, as you can consume 8 field elements with a single permutation call, instead of an average 4 with a binary Merkle tree); however a disadvantage is that a Merkle path proof needs to include a whole row, which can be potentially a large amount of data if $M$ is big.
+This is efficient (linear sponge hash with $t=12$ should be faster than building a Merkle tree, as you can consume 8 field elements with a single permutation call, instead of an average 4 with a binary Merkle tree); however a disadvantage is that a Merkle path proof (when doing random sampling for storage proofs) needs to include a whole row, which can be potentially a large amount of data if $M$ is big.

 The other end of the spectrum is to use a Merkle tree over the rows too.
 Then the Merkle path is really only a Merkle path.
 However, to make this reasonably simple, we need $M$ to be a power-of-two.

 We can also go anywhere inbetween: Split the row into say 8, 16 or 32 chunks; hash those individually; and build a tiny Merkle tree (of depth 3, 4 or 5, respectively) on the top of them.
 The Merkle root of this small tree will be the row hash.
 This looks like a nice compromise with the good properties of both extreme cases, while also keeping the Merkle trees complete binary trees (that is, power-of-two number of leaves).

-A problem though with this approach is that a single Merkle path doesn't really "proves" the full file, except when you also include the full row data.
+A **problem** though with this approach is that a single Merkle path doesn't really "proves" the full file, except when you also include the full row data.
 Which can be much bigger than the Merkle path itself...
+This is because if each column is Reed-Solomon encoded independently, then you have to prove all of them independently...

 So maybe actually including full rows is the right approach, and we just have to accept larger proofs (eg. with 2048 byte rows and a 16GB dataset, we have a Merkle tree of depth 23, that is, a Merkle proof is 736 bytes + the 2048 bytes row data is 2784 bytes proof per sample).